gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

    * Introduce the new tokens in the lexer (be carefull with conflicts, specially with "expansive" tokens)
    * Modify the grammar adding the new rule(s) for the new kind of expression
 2. Build an AST for the the new category by adding a function `buildCategory` to your `build-ast.js` library.
-   * The function `buildCategory` returns in fact a specialized case of an alreaady existent kind of AST
+   * The function `buildCategory` returns in fact a specialized case of an already existent kind of AST
    * Remember to export the new function and import the new function in your grammar file
 :::